2024 Feather River School shooting

 Shooting attack in California, U.S.

-On December 4, 2024, a gunman attacked the Feather River School of the Seventh-day Adventists in Palermo, California.
+On December 4, 2024, a gunman attacked the Feather River School of the Seventh-day Adventists in Palermo, California, United States.

 Two boys, aged 5 and 6, were critically wounded.
 The gunman immediately shot and killed himself nearby.
 The shooter, Glenn Litton, 56, had a criminal history consisting mostly of theft and property crimes, had mental health complications and experienced homelessness.
 He stated that the shooting was a retaliation for the U.S. involvement in the "genocide and oppression of Palestinians along with the attacks towards Yemen".

 Butte County, California Sheriff Kory Honea labeled the shooting a terrorist attack, as the attacker "intended to strike fear in the hearts of the parents".

 Perpetrator

 The gunman, 56-year-old Glenn Litton, a former resident from Carson City, Nevada, had an extensive history of criminal conduct (including theft, fraud, and forgery) across various states (including California, Arizona, and Nevada) dating back to his juvenile days in the 1970s and 1980s, and had recently been released from the San Bernardino County Jail, where he was serving a sentence for a felony charge.
-Some of his more serious arrests include cultivating marijuana and petty theft before serving his first prison sentence in 1991, as well as various robberies including stealing the identities of several Butte County residents to charge thousands of dollars on credit cards before buying a disguise at a Butte County wig shop in 2002, stealing money at a Phoenix, Arizona CVS Pharmacy in March 2024, and stealing a U-Haul in Chico in November 2024 before being placed in custody at a traffic stop in South San Francisco.
+Some of his arrests include cultivating marijuana and petty theft before serving his first prison sentence in 1991, as well as various robberies including stealing the identities of several Butte County residents to charge thousands of dollars on credit cards before buying a disguise at a Butte County wig shop in 2002, stealing money at a CVS Pharmacy in Phoenix, Arizona, in March 2024, and stealing a U-Haul in Chico in November 2024 before being placed in custody at a traffic stop in South San Francisco.
 Litton attended a Seventh Day Adventist school in Paradise, California, and may have had a child or relative who attended Feather River before the shooting took place.
-Litton planned to have attacked another SDA school in Northern California, in another area or county.
+Litton planned to attack another SDA school in Northern California, in another area or county.

 At the time of the shooting, Litton was living in several motels in Chico for a few months after living off the streets of Sacramento.
 According to local police, Litton targeted the school due to the religious affiliation with the Church of the Seventh-Day Adventists.
 A note found on Litton's body said he intended to perform "child executions" in response to "America's involvement with Genocide and Oppression of Palestinians along with the attacks towards Yemen".
 He believed that there was a connection with the church and the ongoing Gaza war.